lafusew/pf/content/resume.md

 #### $ School

-I started by learning front-end development and UI/UX Design at Gobelins.
-I'm graduating for a Licence of Interactive Developper at the end of June 22.
+I started by learning front-end development and UI/UX design at Gobelins.
+I validate a Bachelor of Interactive Developer at the end of June 22.
-Even if I’m giving more and more interest into backend and services development, my studies continue to learn me team work, project management and all thoses soft skills.
-As well as strengthen my skills about frontend dev and sharpen my eye about UX design.
+Even if I'm more and more interested in backend development and services, my studies continue to teach me teamwork, project management and all these skills.

+I also strengthened my front-end development skills and sharpened my eye for UX design.

 #### $ Zar.gg

-For my 1st experience as a developper, I developped interactives components for an Electron-based League of legends companion app.
-I also helped the lead designer for some UX/UI questions as well as thinking about product features.
+For my first experience as a developer, I developed interactive components for an Electron-based League of Legends companion app.
+I also helped the lead designer with some UX/UI issues as well as thinking about product features.

-It was a small and great team that helped me a lot learning about React first, but especially about thoroughness.
-Thanks to those guys I started to question myself about how I did it, and could I have do it in a cleaner, more efficient way.
+It was a great little team that helped me learn a lot about React first, but mostly about rigor.
+Thanks to them, I started asking myself questions about how I had been doing it and whether I could do it cleaner and more efficiently.

 #### $ Moneybounce

-Today I’m in an other small company that I joined before the 1st fund raising.
-Back in time I was the only javascript developper and we built the MVP that helped raising fund.
+Today, I'm at another small company that I joined before the first fundraiser.
+At the time, I was the only javascript developer and we built the MVP that raised the money.

-Now a Senior developper has taken the lead, and I’m working almost exclusively on backend development.
-Using Node.js, PostgreSQL daily to built services and integrates external services apis.
+Now, a senior developer has taken the lead, and I work almost exclusively on the backend development.
+I use Node.js, PostgreSQL daily to build services and integrate external apis services.

 #### $ About me

-On my end, I'm learning Go along as working with Node.js and Typescript.
-On my free I like to try out and learn about decentralized technologies as IPFS, libp2p and Matrix.
+On my side, I'm learning Go and working with Node.js and Typescript.
+In my free time, I like to try and learn decentralized technologies like IPFS, libp2p and Matrix.

-I also like playing Super Smash Bros Melee and League of Legends.
+I also like to play Super Smash Bros Melee and League of Legends.
-I consider myself as a chill dude that has nothing to do in non-chill city like Paris :/ but I still enjoy my time in here.
+I consider myself a cool guy who has nothing to do in an uncool city like Paris :/ but I still enjoy my time here.